MehranZdi/Image_Denoising/README.md

 In the pixel shuffle method, we multiply the number of channels of the next layer(the number of channels that we want in the next layer) by **block size** squared and consider the result as the number of filters of the next convolutional layer.
 For instance, the size of result matrix in encoder layer is 16 * 16 * 512, if we consider 2 as the block size and 256 as the number of channles of the next layer, after the mentioned computations, new matrix will be the size of 16 * 16 * 1024.

 So far, we have just done sub-pixeling, and pixel shuffling is not finished yet.
 For doing pixel shuffle, we should divide the number of channels of the result matrix by block size squared.
 But there is a point; for not losing the information of the image, we multiply height and witdth of the image by block size.
-In this case, we keep all informatino of an image.
+In this case, we keep all information of an image.
 As you can see in the Model Architecture image, dimensions of the matrix in the first part of decoder is 32 * 32 * 256.
 Do you have any questions?
 (Hint: the gray arrows!)